shishir-lab/CS512Sp20_Assignment2/code/readme.md

 - crf_tests.py : Test cases checking the functions in crf_utils as well as crf.
 Gradient check

 ## Implementation of CNN Architectures
-- lenet.py : Implementation of LeNet
+- lenet.py : Architexture of LeNet (Implementation of LeNet)
+- dCNN.py : Training and Plot

 ## training
 - train.py : Modified starter code